MCT-master/MCT4024-MCT4025/Workshop9/README.md

 # Networked Device Control and Synchronization With OSC

 Today, we will continue to explore synchronous online musical collaboration, this time through code.
-The students will learn how to use OSC to synchronize and control audio parameters in a networked music contexts using Pure Data and Python.
+The students will learn how to use OSC timetags to synchronize and control audio in networked contexts, using Pure Data and Python.

-The goal is to learn more about how to set up and configure advanced techologies for networked music systems and synchronous online musical collaboration.
+The goal is to learn more about how to set up and configure advanced technologies for networked music systems and synchronous online musical collaboration.

 # Dependencies

-- In python:
+- In Python:

 ```
 pip install playsound==1.2.2